TeacherLists Blog

 Tried and True

-Sure, gift cards aren’t the most personal gifts on Earth, but they never go unappreciated.
+When in doubt, get a gift card!
+These are the types of gifts that never go unappreciated.
 Gift cards to stores like Target let teachers use them at their will, or you could go the “treat yourself” route with a gift card to a popular local restaurant.

 Gifts and gestures for teachers don’t have to be big, fancy, or expensive–just from the heart, and something that truly represents the time your child shared with their teacher!